FerrisComplex/ferriscomplex.github.io/league/README.md

 ## Features

 8 Unique Predictions
-- 4 Custom Prediction Methods that far exceed other predictions available
+- 4 Custom Prediction Methods that far exede other predictions available
 - 2 Ports from Bot of Legends
 - 1 Port from LeagueSharp

-Tons of Utilities
+### Tons of Utilities
 - AA Tilter
 - AntiAfk
 - AutoLeveler